pypeit/PypeIt/doc/cookbook.rst

     - If changes were made, rerun :ref:`pypit_setup`

-4. Isolate and modify the custom PYPIT reduction files (:doc:`pypit_file`)
+  - Now run :ref:`pypit_setup` with the --custom option to generates custom PYPIT reduction files and folders for each setup

-  - One should copy/move the PYPIT reduction file for a given setup into its own folder (*recommended* but not required)
+4. Prepare the custom :doc:`pypit_file` for reducing a given setup
+  - Enter one of the setup folders (e.g. lris_blue_setup_A)
+  - Modify the custom :doc:`pypit_file` as needed

-  - Modify, as needed (e.g. trim/add calibration files, edit frametypes)
+    - e.g. trim/add calibration files, edit frametypes

-4. Run :ref:`run-calcheck` on the custom PYPIT file(s) (described in :doc:`calcheck`)
+5. Run :ref:`run-calcheck` on the custom PYPIT file(s) (described in :doc:`calcheck`)

   - Modify the spect block in the PYPIT file to specify calibrations
   - Inspect the .calibs file for your PYPIT file.
   - Confirm calibration, science and standard frames

-5. Run the reduction (described in :doc:`running`)
+6. Run the reduction (described in :doc:`running`)

   - Further customize your PYPIT file
   - run_pypit

-6. Examine QA
+7. Examine QA

-7. Examine spectra
+8. Examine spectra

+9. Repeat steps 4-8 for additional setups, as desired

 Old
 +++